frogsfrogs/frogsfrogs.github.io/journal/_posts/2025-01-27-a-useful-mother.md

 and it feels like I already know - and I already failed.
 <br>
 <br>
 I had decided awhile ago, without realizing it, that I don't owe my mother a debt.
+Emotionally, anyways.
 That if anything, she owes me.
 That's wrong too though.
 I don't think there are debts, just a shitty, shitty world.
 I don't want to count debts, it feels like if I start counting I'll never stop.
 A mother doesn't count what she's owed.
 She's perfectly caring and endlessly giving.
 It's the only kind of useful I've ever known.